Tim Roemer: Post-electoral career

 Tim Roemer was appointed as a member of the 9/11 Commission to investigate the terrorist attacks on the US.
 He was a candidate for chair of the Democratic National Committee (gaining the support of Democratic leaders Nancy Pelosi and Harry Reid).
 He lost to Howard Dean, who had unsuccessfully sought the 2004 Democratic presidential nomination.

 Roemer was criticized as too conservative for the post, due to his anti-abortion stance and his oft-mentioned vote in 1993 against the President Bill Clinton economic plan.
 Roemer is a moderate Democrat, voting more liberally on some foreign policy issues and conservatively on social issues.

-Roemer endorsed Barack Obama in the 2008 Democratic presidential primaries and campaigned vigorously for him, particularly in his home state of Indiana, where he joined Lee H. Hamilton in support of Obama.
+Roemer endorsed Barack Obama in the 2008 Democratic presidential primaries and campaigned vigorously for him, particularly in his home state of Indiana, where he joined former U.S. House of Representatives member Lee Hamilton in support of Obama.
 Roemer's moderate, bipartisan politics, and national security experience led to speculation (from Chris Cillizza and Ben Smith) that Roemer was considered a possible vice presidential running mate for Obama.

 Roemer served as a distinguished scholar at the Mercatus Center at George Mason University.
 He became a partner at Johnston and Associates, a public and legislative affairs consultancy.
 He was later selected as the president of the Center for National Policy.
-After leaving his post as U.S. Ambassador to India in 2011, he became a senior executive at the Washington, D.C.-based public affairs firm APCO Worldwide.
+After leaving his post as U.S. Ambassador to India in 2011, he became a senior executive at the Washington, D.C.–based public affairs firm APCO Worldwide.

 Roemer served on the Commission on the Prevention of Weapons of Mass Destruction Proliferation and Terrorism, a bipartisan commission created by Congress in 2007.
 This was one of the reforms recommended by the 9/11 Commission to examine how the United States can best address this threat to national security.

 In addition, Roemer served on the Washington Institute for Near East Policy's Presidential Task force on Combating the Ideology of Radical Extremism, and the National Parks Second Century Commission.

 Diplomatic career

 Roemer was nominated by President Barack Obama as the 21st U.S. Ambassador to the Republic of India on May 27, 2009.
-His nomination was confirmed by the U.S. Senate on July 10, 2009, he was sworn in on July 23, 2009 in the State Department's ceremonial Benjamin Franklin Treaty Room and he presented his credentials to Indian President Pratibha Patil on August 11, 2009.
+His nomination was confirmed by the U.S. Senate on July 10, 2009, he was sworn in on July 23, 2009, in the State Department's ceremonial Benjamin Franklin Treaty Room and he presented his credentials to President of India Pratibha Patil on August 11, 2009.